 Barry Biddulph critically reviews Chris Harmans , Party and Class, published in 1968, as part of the turn to Leninism by the leadership of the International Socialist Group, later to become the Socialist Workers Party.

 Harman’s rough polemical target was one of Tony Cliffs insights, expressed in the 1959 edition of his pamphlet Rosa Luxemburg, that “for Marxists in the advanced industrial countries, Lenin’s organizational position can much less serve as a guide than Rosa Luxemburg” (2).
 Harman dismissed this undogmatic position as Cliff’s unscientific enthusiasm.
 He then juxtaposed the spontaneity of workers in struggle and organisation, in a crude version of Lenin’s view of the relationship of party and class in What is to be done.
 He made no attempt to assess the concept of democratic centralism or the history of Bolshevism.
 Instead, Harman dishonestly distorted the positions of Luxemburg and the young Trotsky.
 Their dispute with Lenin was the degree of centralism and the weight of leadership within the party.
-In Harman’s heavy hand this becomes Luxembourg’s fatalism: she preferred to wait for the spontaneous development of the masses (3).
-The young Trotsky’s position is misinterpreted as distrusting all centralist organisation (4).
+In Harman’s heavy hand this becomes Luxemburg’s fatalism: she preferred to wait for the spontaneous development of the masses (3).
+The young Trotsky’s position is also misinterpreted as distrusting all centralist organisation (4).

-He claimed that Luxemburg was not aware that, if the masses “are not won over to a socialist world view of the intervention of conscious revolutionaries, they will continue to accept the bourgeois ideology of existing society”(5).
-Harman, was also aware this Leninist world view was a one-sided polemic against the so-called economists and so he changed tack to claim that the real basis for Lenin’s argument is that the level of consciousness in the working class is never uniform.
+Harman claimed that Luxemburg was not aware that, if the masses “are not won over to a socialist world view of the intervention of conscious revolutionaries, they will continue to accept the bourgeois ideology of existing society”(5).
+He was also aware this Leninist world view was a one-sided polemic against the so-called economists and so he changed tack to claim that the real basis for Lenin’s argument is that the level of consciousness in the working class is never uniform.
 This is why a strong centralized leadership is considered necessary.
-But what Lenin actually argued in WITBD was that socialist consciousness would be introduced into the workers material struggle from the outside.
+But what Lenin actually argued in WITBD was that socialist consciousness was introduced into the workers material struggle from the outside.
 The continuity of a small number of talented leaders and their theory is what was decisive for Lenin.

-Harman’s approach seems to be based in the Trotskyist tradition of distrust of the changing spontaneous moods of the masses, who are assumed to have a low culture, or are backward.
+Harman’s approach seems to be based in the Trotskyist tradition of distrust of the changing spontaneous moods of the masses, who are assumed to have a low culture or are backward.
 This probably originates in the older Trotsky’s experience of state building and acceptance of the dictatorship of the party as the dictatorship of the working class in Russia 1918 to 1923.
 In his reply to Victor Serge, the masses have nothing to do with it, Trotsky asserts that strong centralisation is necessary to correct the swings in the moods of the masses, and to cut through amorphous democracy.
 He writes in an intolerant tone, as if communists were separate from the class and were somehow immune to mistakes.
 Workers democracy is assumed to be peripheral or of little consequence, particularly where the state has to act against backward workers (6).
 In a similar way, in 1918 “Lenin had become quite ambivalent in his attitude to the workers” (7).
 By 1920 Kollonti summed up the problem as: ”there can be no self-activity without freedom of thought and activity…we give no freedom to class activity.
 We are afraid of criticism; we have ceased to rely on the masses” (8).

 For Harman, to “merely delight in the spontaneous transformation, is to uncritically accept whatever transitory products this turns up”.
 He assumes this is what Luxemburg is all about: the worship of spontaneity.
 But the world is more complex than Harman’s polemics.
 The Bolshevik party uncritically accepted the transitory products of the spontaneous transformation of land ownership by the peasants, which was reflected in the programme of the Socialist Revolutionaries.
 In the Mass Strike, Luxemburg explained how Social Democrats could not wait with folded arms for the spontaneous outbreak and their agitation helped make the strikes a dramatic political struggle.
 But the Social Democrats had difficulty keeping up with the creative dynamism of the masses in 1905 as in 1917.
 The continuity of the class struggle was decisive.